minelminel/candlestick/README.md

 # candlestick :candle:
 ###### :bar_chart: Creates a simplified candlestick chart (without shadows) from cell array of [DateLabel, Amount]

-Designed for easy visualization of changing values, with single values for each unique date
+Designed for easy visualization of changing values, with delta for each unique date

 User has full control over the addition of a *trendline* Fig. 1   without Trendline (above) and with (below)